-It is easy to underestimate the importance of exercise during pregnancy.
+It is easy to underestimate the importance of pregnancy exercise.
 Your ability to cope with pregnancy, especially after birth is easier with regular exercise throughout

 Is it safe to exercise during pregnancy?